 How does it handle multiple testing when I analyse several segments?+

-By default, AnalityQa AI AI applies a Benjamini-Hochberg false discovery rate correction when you request a segment breakdown with more than three segments.
+By default, AnalityQa applies a Benjamini-Hochberg false discovery rate correction when you request a segment breakdown with more than three segments.
 You can also choose Bonferroni correction or no correction if you prefer, with a note in the output about the implications.

 Can it detect network effects or interference between variants in experiments with social features?+

-AnalityQa AI AI does not model network interference automatically, as this requires cluster-randomised experiment designs that depend on your specific product graph.
+AnalityQa does not model network interference automatically, as this requires cluster-randomised experiment designs that depend on your specific product graph.
 You can upload cluster-level data and it will run appropriate cluster-level tests, but detecting interference from individual-level data is not supported.

 How is experiment data containing user IDs handled?+